BasketBandit/The-Resistance-Probability-Engine/README.md

 # The-Resistance-Probability-Engine

 A simple program that largely emulates a popular board game called 'The Resistance', the purpose of the program is to find the probabiltiy of each team winning.
-In the current version of the program, the probability of winning is listed below.
+The probability of winning in my testing are listed below.
+If you notice any mistakes in the code or game rules, let me know and ill fix them.

+## How To Use
++ Compile code using your favourite IDE.
++ Run the jar using your favourite terminal, with the required arguments.
++ Example: `java -jar Resistance.jar 5 1000000 true` (Arguments in order are: Players (int), Recursions (int), Print ALL Output (boolean)

+## Testing Results

 ### 5 Players (2 Spies) (Always Pass Mission 1) (1,000,000 iterations)